cap-js/docs/cds/cdl.md

 * If the annotation is assigned to a subelement of a structured element, the top level elements of the entity can be accessed via `$self`.
 * A parameter `par` can be accessed via `:par`, just like parameters of a parametrized entity in queries.
+* For an annotation assigned to a bound action or function, elements of the respective entity can be accessed via `$self`.
 * The draft specific element `IsActiveEntity` can be referred to with the magic variable `$draft.IsActiveEntity`.
   During draft augmentation `$draft.IsActiveEntity` is rewritten to `$self.IsActiveEntity` for all draft enabled entities (root and sub nodes but not for named types or entity parameters).